 - 1. To conduct a comparative analysis of the performance appraisal mechanism and schemes of promotion of subordinate judiciary. - 2.
-To identify the prevalent best practices and model mechanisms of performance appraisal and schemes of promotion of subordinate judiciary and parts of India; Eastern India, Western India, Northern India, Southern India, North-Eastern region and Central India.
+To identify the prevalent best practices and model mechanisms of performance appraisal and schemes of promotion of subordinate judiciary and

 The endeavour has been to assess the degree of objectivity in the policies which are prevalent in the different states.